 Students may find the texts listed below to be a helpful supplement to lectures and tutorials, as well as a useful set of resources for Exam preparation.
-Works marked with are available on Short Loan at the General Library.
+Several of these works are only available for Short Loan.

 A. Useful Surveys of Eighteenth-Century France